Cherie Priest was nominated for her novel Boneshaker.

 What’s the craziest thing you’ve ever done?

 I have no idea how to answer this one.
 You mean the weirdest?
-Um, let’s see – I worked for the mafia one summer after high school, petitioning to legalize gambling in Florida.
+Um, let’s see – I worked for the mafia one summer after high school, petitioning to legalize gambling in Florida for everyone to play here.
 I did this to earn my entrance fee for a private Christian college.
 It worked, and how.
 I earned more than I ever would have working counter duty at McDonald’s, I tell you what.

 Oh sure, it was a little iffy.
 Sometimes I got paid in cash; sometimes I got a check.
 But when I went to pick up my last payment, the feds were there and they wouldn’t let me into the office.
 Oh well.
 Still worth it.